-There is variations in the look, voltage, wiring and so on with the basic function to pump out any water formed by the condensation.
+There are variations in the look, voltage, wiring, and so on with the basic function to pump out any water formed by the condensation.

-Below is some of our favorite picks for mini split water pumps.
+Below are some of our favorite picks for mini-split water pumps.

 Our Picks for the Best Mini Split Condensate Pumps

 - Aspen Mini Lime

 - Rectorseal 83939 Aspen Mini

 Aspen makes many good units, including the Mini Lime condensate pump, which is a popular unit that works very well in getting rid of water.